wazum/sluggi/README.md

 ![Hierarchy permissions](Documentation/sluggi_restricted_permissions.png)

+**Per page tree** – Backend group permissions apply to the whole installation.
+With page TSconfig you can enforce a policy for one branch or one site instead, and it applies to admins too.
+See [Enforcing a policy per page tree](#enforcing-a-policy-per-page-tree).

 ### Out-of-Sync URL Detection

 When a page's URL path doesn't match the page hierarchy (e.g. after a page move, a manual admin edit, or a database import), _sluggi_ detects the mismatch and informs the editor with a subtle amber highlight on the prefix, a one-time notification, and an inline note below the field: